feldera/feldera/docs/docs/tour/tour.md

 ![Analytics](analytics.png)

-The top group of tabs allows a Feldera Platform user to define the structure of data and specify analyses.
+Click on the "SQL Programs" tab.
+This tab allows a Feldera Platform user to define the structure of data and specify analyses.
 The user writes both of these in SQL: data definitions as `CREATE TABLE` commands, and analyses as `CREATE VIEW` commands.
 Feldera Platform implements a rich SQL feature set that permits sophisticated SQL written for popular SQL databases to run with only minimal changes.

-The "Add SQL Programs" button allows a user to add and name new SQL programs by typing or pasting.

-Click on "SQL Programs" to show a list of the SQL programs that are already defined.
-This list displays each program's name and description, which one may double-click to edit.
+In addition to an "Add SQL Program" button for creating a new program, This tab displays a list of each existing program's name and description, which one may double-click to edit.
 Each program also has a status that indicates whether it is fully compiled, and two icons for actions: a pencil <icon icon="bx:pencil" /> to view or edit the